Fox Chapel, Pennsylvania: Education

 Public education is provided by the Fox Chapel Area School District.
 The high school is located in O'Hara Township.
 The middle school is located in Dorseyville, a small community five miles to the north of the borough in Indiana Township.
 Elementary school children attend schools located in either Indiana Township or O'Hara Township.
 These are O'Hara Elementary, Kerr, Fairview, and Hartwood.
 Fox Chapel Area School District, which includes the communities of Aspinwall, Fox Chapel, Indiana Township, O'Hara Township, Sharpsburg, and Blawnox, has received numerous awards in the past; each of its schools have been named National Blue Ribbon Schools, and the Fox Chapel Area High School has been awarded the Silver Medal rank by the U.S. News & World Report.

 Fox Chapel is home to Shady Side Academy, a co-educational independent college preparatory school.
 Shady Side Academy operates on four separate campuses— a junior school which offers private education for pre-kindergarten, kindergarten, and grades one through five known formerly as Fox Chapel Country Day School,a middle school for grades 6–8, and a senior school for grades 9–12.
 Shady Side Academy has operated in Fox Chapel since the early 1920s, when it relocated its upper school from nearby urban Shadyside within the Pittsburgh.
 The middle school campus was a later addition, the result of the academy's 1958 purchase of the former James E. Lewis estate, built in 1928.
-Both campuses and their playing fields are located in the vicinity of the Pittsburgh Golf Club.
+Both campuses and their playing fields are located in the vicinity of the Fox Chapel Golf Club.
 Shady Side Academy's fourth campus, the urban junior school, is located in the city in Point Breeze.

 Fox Chapel Country Day School which is now part of Shady Side Academy, offers private education for pre-kindergarten, kindergarten, and grades one through five.
 The Fox Chapel Chabad Community Hebrew School has classes on Sunday and Wednesday and offers a supplemental Jewish education.

 The Pittsburgh Japanese School (ピッツバーグ日本語補習授業校 Pittsubāgu Nihongo Hoshū Jugyō Kō), a weekend supplementary Japanese school, uses the middle school facilities of Shady Side Academy.
 The school, established in 1993, originated from a group of parents starting a Japanese class system in 1977.